Rhode Island Rams baseball: Atlantic 10 Conference

-In 2005, the Rams won the East Division and the A-10 Tournament in order to advance to the program's first NCAA Tournament.
-In the conference tournament, the Rams went 3–0, defeating Dayton, Richmond, and George Washington to receive the A-10's automatic bid to the 2005 NCAA Tournament.
+In 2005, the Rams won the East Division and the A-10 tournament in order to advance to the program's first NCAA tournament.
+In the conference tournament, the Rams went 3–0, defeating Dayton, Richmond, and George Washington to receive the A-10's automatic bid to the 2005 NCAA tournament.
 As the fourth seed in the Long Beach Regional, the team lost its opening game to Long Beach State, 11–2.
 It then lost an elimination game to Pepperdine, 2–1.

 Following the 2005 season, Leoni left Rhode Island to become the head coach at William & Mary.
-He was replaced by Jim Foster, a former Providence player and minor-league catcher who had been an assistant at Brown from 2002–2004 and at Rhode Island in 2005.
-In Foster's first season, 2006, the Rams won the A-10 Regular Season Title.
+He was replaced by Jim Foster, a former Providence player and minor-league catcher who had been an assistant at Brown from 2002 to 2004 and at Rhode Island in 2005.
+In Foster's first season, 2006, the Rams won the A-10 Regular season Title.
 In the A-10 Tournament, the team was eliminated after consecutive one-run losses: 3–2 against Saint Louis and 6–5 in 17 innings against George Washington.
 In 2009, the team set a program-record with 37 wins and finished second in the A-10.
-After losing to Xavier in the deciding game of the A-10 Tournament, the team was considered for an at-large bid to the NCAA Tournament, but did not receive one.
+After losing to Xavier in the deciding game of the A-10 Tournament, the team was considered for an at-large bid to the NCAA tournament, but did not receive one.

 During an October 2011 fall workout, Rhode Island player Joseph Ciancola collapsed on the playing field and died in a hospital shortly thereafter.
 During the following season, Ciancola was commemorated by both Rhode Island and his former high school team.

 In the 2013 season, the team finished in a three-way tie for the regular season A-10 championship.
 Rhode Island, Saint Louis, and Charlotte each finished with 17–7 conference records.
-In the opening round of the A-10 Tournament, the Rams defeated La Salle, 5–2, behind a complete game by Mike Bradstreet.
+In the opening round of the A-10 tournament, the Rams defeated La Salle, 5–2, behind a complete game by Mike Bradstreet.
 It then lost consecutive games to Charlotte and George Washington, however, and was eliminated from the tournament.

 Following the 2014 season, Foster left to become the associate head coach at Boston College.
 In nine years as the Rams' head coach, Foster had an overall record of 268–228–2; he won two A-10 regular season championships and had seven 30-win seasons.
 Assistant coach Raphael Cerrato, formerly the head coach at Division II New Haven, was named interim head coach for the 2015 season.